 \subsection{Coverage Axis from Point Cloud Input}

 For point cloud input, we compare with two closely relevant methods:~Deep Point Consolidation (DPC)~\cite{wu2015deep} and Point2Skeleton~\cite{lin2021point2skeleton}, given that these two methods can also predict MAT-based skeletons directly from point clouds.
 Note Point2Skeleton is a deep learning-based method that requires training from a large amount of data.
-We use point clouds that have $2000$ points with normals for evaluation.

 \paragraph{Comparison with Deep Point Consolidation~\cite{wu2015deep}} As shown in Figure~\ref{fig:pc} and Table~\ref{table:pc}, this method can only produce unstructured inner points without connections.
 Although the skeletons generated by DPC have denser points, the reconstruction results still exhibit large errors.
 Even worse, the reconstructed topologies by deep point consolidation are usually inconsistent with the original input.
 In contrast, our reconstruction results reach better approximation accuracy with respect to the original geometry using fewer skeletal points. \paragraph{Comparison with Point2Skeleton~\cite{lin2021point2skeleton}} More recently, using deep neural networks to predict skeletal representations from point clouds is beginning to be studied.
 Point2Skeleton~\cite{lin2021point2skeleton} is a representative approach that directly learns skeletal representations from point clouds based on the MAT in an unsupervised manner.
 We use their pre-trained network on a large quantity of data for comparison.